russellkelly/BGPFlowspecPolicyManager/README.md

 sFlow-RT : https://sflow-rt.com/download.php

-CONFIGURING AND RUNNING THE Flowspec Manager
+CONFIGURING AND RUNNING THE FLOWSPEC MANAGER
 ============================================

 Once the git repository has been cloned locally and the images